-The College's credit academic programs are offered through two instructional divisions (Arts and Sciences and Career and Workforce Education) that serve the Napier Avenue Campus in Benton Harbor as well as three branch campuses: South Haven, Bertrand Crossing, and the M-TEC.
+The College's credit academic programs are offered through three instructional divisions (Arts and Sciences Education, Career and Workforce Education, and Health Sciences Education) that serve the Napier Avenue Campus in Benton Harbor as well as two branch campuses: South Haven and Bertrand Crossing.
 South Haven and Bertrand Crossing are approximately a half hour drive from the Napier Campus and serve the northern and southern portions of LMC's district, respectively.
-The M-TEC is located near downtown Benton Harbor and houses the College's industrial and skilled trades programs.

-The Arts and Sciences Division consists of five departments, with courses in the following disciplines:
+The Arts and Sciences Education Division consists of five departments, with courses in the following disciplines: